Skip to content

 80000090: fef42623 sw a5,-20(s0)

-lui stands for load-upper-immediate which means that the upper 20 bits of a5 are set to 0x80000 while the lower 12 bits are set to 0.
-Therefore, these 4 instructions (1) set s0 to 0x80400000; (2) set a5 to 0x800000b8; (3) store the 4-byte of 0x800000c8 at memory address 0x80400000 - 20.
+lui stands for Load-Upper-Immediate which means that the upper 20 bits of a5 are set to 0x80000 while the lower 12 bits are set to 0.
+Therefore, these 4 instructions (1) set s0 to 0x80400000; (2) set a5 to 0x800000b8; (3) store the 4-byte of 0x800000b8 at memory address 0x80400000 - 20.
 This means two things:

 1. The compiler puts the "Hello, World!\n\r" string at memory address 0x800000b8.

-2. The compiler decides that msg, as a local variable of main(), occupies the 4 bytes of memory starting at 0x80400000 - 20 in the 32-byte main() stack.
+2. The compiler decides that msg, as a local variable of main(), occupies the 4 bytes of memory starting at 0x80400000 - 20 in the 32-byte stack of main().

 TIP

 This is a good point to revise the concept of pointers.
 In C, a char is simply one byte storing the ASCII encoding of a character.
-For example, the ASCII encoding for "H" and "e" are 72 and 101 respectively so that memory address 0x800000b8 holds 72 and 0x800000b9 holds 101.
-The type of msg, namely char*, is called char pointer, meaning that variable msg holds the memory address of a char.
+For example, the ASCII encoding for H and e are 72 and 101 respectively, so memory address 0x800000b8 holds 72 and 0x800000b9 holds 101, etc. The type of msg, namely char*, is called a char pointer, meaning that variable msg holds the memory address of a char.
 This book targets 32-bit CPUs so that every memory address is represented by 4 bytes (i.e., all pointers hold 4 bytes).
-One can dereference the msg pointer with syntax *msg, e.g., *msg == 'H' and *(msg + 1) == 'e'.
+One can dereference the msg pointer with syntax *msg.
+For example, *msg == 'H' and *(msg + 1) == 'e'.

 Second and third line